-New, refinanced or fully discharged debt: The District may issue bonds in 2024 supported by future mill levies, URA TIF and PIF revenues.
+New, refinanced or fully discharged debt: The District intends to issue bonds in 2024 supported by future mill levies, URA TIF and PIF revenues.
+The District will seek an amendment to the Operating Plan prior to issuing any bonds.

 Elections: There is not a regular election scheduled in 2024.
 The next regular election is scheduled for May 6, 2025.